deajan/osync/README.md

 	*/30 * * * * root /usr/local/bin/osync.sh /etc/osync/my_sync.conf --silent

+Please note that this syntax works for RedHat / CentOS.
+On Debian you might want to remove the username (ie root) in order to make the crontab entry work.

 Batch mode
 ----------
 You may want to sequentially run multiple sync sets between the same servers.
 In that case, osync-batch.sh is a nice tool that will run every osync conf file, and, if a task fails,